mantil-io/docs/commands/mantil_logs.md

 ### OPTIONS
 <pre>
-  -p, --filter-pattern string   Filter pattern to use -s, --since duration          From what time to begin displaying logs, default is 3 hours ago (default 3h0m0s)
-      --stage string            Name of the stage to fetch logs for -t, --tail                    Continuously poll for new logs
+  -p, --filter-pattern string   Filter pattern to use -f, --from duration           From what time to begin displaying logs, default is 3 hours ago (default 3h0m0s) -s, --stage string            Project stage to target instead of default -t, --tail                    Continuously poll for new logs
 </pre>
 ### GLOBAL OPTIONS